cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     </CodeGroup>

 5. This creates a Protobuf file with `string winners`.
-So you update it with your preferred type and its `import`.
+You update it with your preferred type and its `import`.
 Add that each element in the map is not nullable.
 This will compile each `WinningPlayer` to a Go object instead of a pointer:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/proto/checkers/leaderboard.proto#L9-L11]
     import "gogoproto/gogo.proto";